orpheuslummis/AstaVerde/README.md

 -   `priceDecreaseRate`: The daily price reduction rate
 -   `dayIncreaseThreshold`: The number of days within which a sale triggers a price increase
 -   `dayDecreaseThreshold`: The number of days without sales that trigger a price decrease

 These parameters allow for fine-tuning of the auction mechanism to respond to market conditions and platform requirements.
 The contract owner can modify these values using specific setter functions provided in the smart contract.

+## Implemented Pricing Mechanism

+The actual implementation of the pricing mechanism in the smart contract introduces some nuances to the original design.
+These adjustments aim to balance market responsiveness with price stability:

+### Base Price Adjustments

+- **Price Increase**:
+  - The `basePrice` increases by `priceDelta` if both of these conditions are met:
+    1. There have been one or more sales since the last price adjustment.
+    2. Less than `dayIncreaseThreshold` days have passed since the last base price adjustment.
+  - This increase occurs immediately upon a qualifying sale or minting action.
+  - The `basePrice` can increase multiple times in succession if sales continue to occur within the threshold.

+- **Price Decrease**:
+  - If `dayDecreaseThreshold` days or more have passed since the last base price adjustment, the `basePrice` decreases.
+  - The decrease is calculated as `priceDecreaseRate` multiplied by the number of days since the last adjustment.
+  - The `basePrice` will not decrease below the `priceFloor`.

+### Batch Pricing

+- Each new batch starts at the current `basePrice` when minted.
+- The price of unsold tokens in a batch decreases daily by `priceDecreaseRate`, but not below `priceFloor`.
+- Batch prices evolve independently based on their creation time, regardless of sales within the batch.

+### Price Update Trigger

+- The `updateBasePriceOnAction()` function is called during both minting and purchasing actions.
+- This function updates the base price and resets relevant counters and timestamps.

+### High Precision Calculations

+- The contract uses high precision calculations (multiplying by `PRECISION_FACTOR`) when splitting the sale price between the platform and producers.
+- This approach helps to minimize rounding errors in price calculations.

+### Key Parameters

+- `platformSharePercentage`: The percentage of sales that goes to the platform
+- `basePrice`: The starting price for new batches
+- `priceFloor`: The minimum price for tokens
+- `priceDelta`: The amount by which the base price increases after a qualifying sale
+- `priceDecreaseRate`: The daily price reduction rate
+- `dayIncreaseThreshold`: The number of days within which a sale triggers a price increase
+- `dayDecreaseThreshold`: The number of days without sales that trigger a price decrease

+These parameters allow for fine-tuning of the auction mechanism to respond to market conditions and platform requirements.
+The contract owner can modify these values using specific setter functions provided in the smart contract.